 Write, design and personalize more effective cover letters with a letter-building tool such as My Perfect Cover Letter, LiveCareer or Kickresume.
 Job Hero’s list of cover letter resources provides further insights and tips.

 Most importantly, don’t forget to check if potential employers have clearly defined application guidelines.
-At Johnson & Johnson, for example, we have plenty of online resources to help candidates excel during the application process, from our How We Hire guide to our candidate experience platform Shine.
+At Johnson & Johnson, for example, we have plenty of online resources to help candidates excel during the application process, starting with our candidate experience platform Shine.

 3. Tap an Intelligent Recruiter

 Job hunting isn’t the only thing that’s gone digital.
 Recruiting practices, too, have become increasingly informed by AI and other tech tools in recent years.
 And while some of these tools, such as Greenhouse, are mostly reserved for employers, a number of them offer candidate-facing applications, too.
 Leap, for instance, is an AI-backed tool that links job seekers to opportunities.